Domain specific languages (DSLs) and tools

 - Tobias Nett, Sven Karol, Jeronimo Castrillon, Ivo F. Sbalzarini, "A Domain-Specific Language and Editor for Parallel Particle Methods" , In ACM Transactions on Mathematical Software (TOMS), pp. 33, 2018

 Numerical methods have tremendously accelerated the pace of science and engineering.
-The field of fluid dynamics, in particular, relies heavily on numerical and computational methods.
-Fluid dynamics has a wide range of applications: examples from every-day life include weather forecasts, climate simulation, and the design of vehicles and aircraft.
-While modern parallel computers have enabled simulations of fluid flows with unprecedented precision and performance, these simulations remain extremely computationally intense, consuming many thousands of CPU hours.
-Therefore, numerical scientists and practitioners expend great effort optimizing the program code that implements their simulations.
+The field of fluid dynamics, in particular, relies heavily on numerical and computational methods and has a wide range of applications, e.g. weather forecasts, climate simulation, vehicle and aircraft design.
+While modern computers have enabled simulations of fluid flows with unprecedented precision and performance, the increasing complexity of parallel and heterogenous architectures makes it difficult for numerical scientists and practitioners to use hardware platforms to their full potential.

-This makes the domain of computational fluid dynamics (CFD) an ideal target for deploying DSLs, which can provide numerical experts with the right tools and abstractions for expressing their simulations.
-This has two key advantages.
-First, domain experts can express their problems and algorithms more naturally and concisely, leading to increased productivity.
-Second, a DSL compiler can exploit domain-specific or problem-specific knowledge to automatically generate highly efficient code from abstract expressions in the DSL.
+This makes the domain of computational fluid dynamics (CFD) an ideal target for deploying DSLs.
+In a DSL, domain-experts can express their problems at the right level of abstraction in a natural and concise way, leading to increased productivity.
+Moreover, a DSL compiler can exploit domain-specific knowledge to automatically generate highly efficient code for parallel or heterogeneous platforms from abstract expressions in the DSL.

 |(a) Simulated fluid flow (1000s of CPU hours).||(b) Performance, more is better.|